Palm Tungsten: Details

 All models except the Tungsten C, W, and E have built-in Bluetooth wireless capabilities, while the Tungsten C and TX feature built-in Wi-Fi connectivity.
-Furthermore, by using the optional Palm Wi-Fi Secure_Digital#SDIO_cards Card accessory, the T3, T5, and E2 can also gain Wi-Fi connectivity.
+Furthermore, by using the optional Palm Wi-Fi SDIO cards Card accessory, the T3, T5, and E2 can also gain Wi-Fi connectivity.

 With the exception of the Tungsten W, all Tungsten PDAs run Palm OS 5 "Garnet" on an ARM processor and have non-user-replaceable lithium-ion batteries.
 Some users replaced battery packs with third-party units.
 The T3, for example, shipped with a 900 mAh capacity battery but third-party 1100 mAh or 1150 mAh LI-poly batteries of the same physical dimensions were available.
 Tungsten models used a five-way navigator pad, in the shape of a rounded rectangle, circle, or oval and had four buttons for built-in applications.

 The Palm Universal Connector is used by the Tungsten T, Tungsten T2, Tungsten T3, Tungsten C, Tungsten W, for cradles and accessories, while the Tungsten E uses a mini-USB connection; the Tungsten T5, Tungsten E2 and TX used an Athena Connector also known as the Palm Multi-Connector.

 All Tungsten handhelds come bundled with Dataviz's Documents To Go office suite and some version of Kinoma Player, with the exception of the Tungsten W.

 Models

 Tungsten E

-Palm's Tungsten E was the cheapest of the Tungsten series, and as such, has been one of the most successful.
-It has 32 megabytes of memory, a Texas Instruments OMAP (ARM) 126 MHz processor, a 2+1/8 × 2+1/8 in transreflective TFT screen, and ran Palm OS 5.2.1.
-It is 4.5 by 3.1 by 0.5 in, and weighs 4.6 oz.
+The Tungsten E was introduced as an entry-level handheld in Palm's Tungsten series.
+It had 32 megabytes of memory, a 126 MHz Texas Instruments OMAP (ARM) processor, a 2.125 × 2.125 in transflective TFT screen, and ran Palm OS 5.2.1.
+The device measured 4.5 × 3.1 × 0.5 in and weighed 4.6 oz.

 It had a standard 3.5 mm headphone jack and a speaker in back and used a mini USB connector not supported by most dock accessories.
 At introduction, it was US$199.

 The Tungsten E, released in October 2003, was intended to replace the aging Palm m515, one of the last holdouts from Palm's old product line.
 The Tungsten E, though, did not include a vibrating alarm and indicator light like the Palm m500 series had.

 Since it was released at the same time as the Tungsten T3, the Tungsten E included the T3's newer PIM apps and the enhanced "agenda view" for quick viewing of to-do items and upcoming calendar items.
 The Tungsten E's design influenced the Tungsten T series' subsequent devices, the Tungsten T5 and the TX.

 It was superseded in April 2005, when palmOne released the Tungsten E2.